JohnRazonado/2ndYear-CVSU-Notes/(INSYS 50) Fundamentals of Information System/Chapter 1- Introduction to Information Systems and Organization.md

 - Creating or acquiring the system components defined in the design step, assembling them, and putting the new system into operation.
 #### Systems maintenance and review
 - Checking and modifying the system to continues to meet changing business needs.

+> This is really the cutoff of the lesson as far as lecture of our professor goes

 ## [[Organization]]
 - Collection of people and other resources established to accomplish a set of goals